-A young woman who flirted in the 1700 and 1800s without serious intent was known as a coquette.
-This term was first used in 1611 and came from the French word coquet.
-Coquettes, similar to flirting women of today, used verbal and non-verbal clues when practicing the art of coquetry.
-However, in the 1700 and 1800s, flirting had to be done discretely, subtly, and sincerely to avoid the title of coquette.
+Similar to flirting women of today, women used flirting language to practice the art of coquetry.
+However, in the 1700 and 1800s, flirting had to be done discretely, subtly, and sincerely to avoid the title of flirting without serious intent and becoming known as a coquette, a term that was first used in 1611 and came from the French word coquet.
 One way women were able to accomplish flirting in an acceptable way was with their accessories.
-They could signal their intentions and feelings with their fan, gloves, or handkerchief, as well as their parasol.
+They could signal their intentions and feelings with their fan, gloves, or handkerchief, as well as their parasols.

 “[Because] a man enjoys the society of a charming woman, [or] that a woman delights in the conversation of a brilliant man, is no sign that either of them is a flirt.
 Few things are more vulgar than the readiness to infer a flirtation from every case of marked mutual interest between a man and a woman.
 The interchange of bright ideas, interspersed with the spontaneous sallies of gallantry and the instinctive repartee of innocent coquetry — an archery of wit and humor, grave and gay, — this is one of the salient features of civilized social life.”